thin-edge/thin-edge.io/design/decisions/0004-entity-dregister-api.md

 tedge mqtt pub -r te/device/child01///cmd/deregister/id-1234 '{"status": "init", "children-only": true}'
 ```

+The agent would react to this command as described in the previous solution and send the final `successful` or `failed` status.

+More commands like `list`, that can be used to fetch the list of child devices, services or both can also be added in future.

 **Pros**

 * Using existing `cmd` mechanism which already covers responses as well.